 UMass Dartmouth Internship Program

-We are offering a paid research opportunity for UMass Dartmouth students with the Woods Hole Oceanographic Institution (WHOI) January-April, 2023.
-Preference will be given to students who have not had an off-site research experience in the past.
+We are offering a paid research opportunity for UMass Dartmouth students with the Woods Hole Oceanographic Institution (WHOI) January-April, 2026.
+Preference will be given to students who have not had an off-campus research experience in the past.
 Students will participate in a short course in January and begin a research project to be co-advised by a WHOI scientist and UMass Dartmouth faculty member through the spring semester.

 1. On-line Application Form - includes contact and academic information, and short answer questions about your educational/career goals and research interests